incogneato/actor-api/README.md

     - seed this code in db/seeds.rb

 2. "ETL" process goes as follows:
-a. retrieving and saving html files (crawling)
+- retrieving and saving html files (crawling)
-b. parsing the html into CSV files (scraping)
+- parsing the html into CSV files (scraping)
-c. ingesting clean CSV files into database
+- ingesting clean CSV files into database
     - CSVs are included under lib/imdb/ folders if you're interested

 3. Interesting logic lives in lib/imdber.rb (where crawling / scraping concerns are again kept 'together' but otherwise organized by function), eg: